Welcome to Nessa Class

 We are a mixed year 2 and year 3 class of 30 children.

 Our class teacher is Miss Curnow.

-Our wonderful classroom assistant is Mrs Trembath and occasionally we are lucky to have Miss Bellis and Mrs Duke come to help us.
+Our wonderful classroom assistant is Mrs Trembath and on a Wednesday morning the very lovely Miss Bellis comes to help out.

 On a Tuesday afternoon we are taught by Mrs Duke while Miss Curnow has her PPA.

 We are so lucky to be joined by Miss Melda, a student teacher all the way from Germany, who will be working with us until the end of the Summer term!